John P. McConnell (general): Military career

 In 1962 McConnell was assigned to Europe as deputy commander in chief of the United States European Command and promoted to the rank of general.
 He was appointed Vice Chief of Staff of the United States Air Force in August 1964, and assumed the position of Chief of Staff of the United States Air Force on 1 February 1965, relieving General Curtis E. LeMay.
 His appointment as chief of staff was extended to July 1969.

 McConnell's decorations included the Army Distinguished Service Medal with oak leaf cluster, Air Force Distinguished Service Medal with oak leaf cluster, Legion of Merit with three oak leaf clusters, Distinguished Flying Cross, Bronze Star Medal, Air Medal, and numerous foreign awards, including Commander of the Order of the British Empire and the Legion of Honor – Degree of Commandeur (France).

 In June 1965, McConnell was presented an honorary doctor of laws degree from the University of Akron, Akron, Ohio.
 He also received an honorary doctor of laws degree from the University of Arkansas, Fayetteville in June 1966.

-McConnell retired from the Air Force on July 31, 1969 and died November 21, 1986 in Bethesda, Montgomery County, Maryland.
-A funeral service was held on November 25 in the National Cathedral in Washington, D.C. with burial in the United States Air Force Academy Cemetery in Colorado Springs, Colorado.
+McConnell retired from the Air Force on July 31, 1969, and died November 21, 1986, in Bethesda, Montgomery County, Maryland.
+A funeral service was held on November 25 in the National Cathedral in Washington, D.C., with burial in the United States Air Force Academy Cemetery in Colorado Springs, Colorado on November 26.

 The public library in his hometown of Booneville, Arkansas is named in his honor and contains many items of memorabilia from his years of service to the US Air Force, including service medals, decorations and commendations as of 2016.